Axual/terraform-provider-axual/templates/guides/manage-application-access-to-streams.md

 ---

 Managing access through Terraform is not straightforward.
-Important concepts to note first,
+Important concepts to note first:
-- application_access_grant: resource to make request for application to access(consume/produce) a stream in an environment.
+- application_access_grant: resource to make request for application to access(consume/produce) a stream in an environment
 - application_access_grant_approval: resource to approve and revoke application_access_grant
 - application_access_grant_rejection: resource to reject application_access_grant